How to Create A Vision Board in 7 Steps

 Focusing on gratitude before you assemble your vision board focuses your desires on the important things in life that you already know make you happy and ensure that you don’t leave those elements out of your future vision.
 This exercise hones your desires and primes the creative pump for assembling your vision board.

 - Poster board or framed canvas – 16″ x 18″ or larger works well.

 - An acrylic sealer to adhere your images to your board.
 Shari recommends Minwax Water-based Polycrylic in Satin finish.
 Brushes clean up with water.

 Available on Amazon or Home Depot.
-Mod-Podge is not recommended because it is sticky and can wrinkle the very thin magazine paper.
+Mod-Podge is not recommended because it is sticky and can wrinkle thin paper.

 - Acrylic paints in primary colors plus black and white for tinting your primary colors.